-While most of the available research on marijuana focuses on men, there’s plenty of research out there analyzing the effects of marijuana on the female body.
+While most of the available research on marijuana focuses on men, some studies have analyzed the effects of marijuana on the female body.
 Of particular interest to many is how women’s hormonal cycles affect their reaction to marijuana.
 Because estrogen regulates the breakdown of endocannabinoids, and because women’s estrogen levels fluctuate throughout the month, women’s reactions to ingesting marijuana vary widely based on their menstrual cycle.
-For example, when estrogen levels are at their peak during ovulation, women tend to become more sensitive to THC.
-However, when women are on their period, their estrogen levels are at their lowest, and their bodies break down endocannabinoids more freely and don’t react as strongly to THC.
+When estrogen levels are at their peak during ovulation, for example, women tend to become more sensitive to THC.
+During menstruation, when estrogen levels are at their lowest, women’s bodies break down endocannabinoids more freely and don’t react as strongly to THC.

 There are also interesting behavioral differences between men and women when it comes to marijuana ingestion.
 Women tend to smoke less than men and tend to start smoking later in life.
 When asked why they smoked, women reported that they were using it as a way to help cope with social and psychological stressors.
-However, women also tend to increase their rate of marijuana ingestion more quickly than men and tend to have more difficulty quitting, relapsing more often.
+They also tend to increase their rate of marijuana ingestion more quickly than men and to have more difficulty quitting, relapsing more often.
 Part of the reason for this may be the fact that women tend to build a tolerance to THC more quickly than men, especially when taking the drug daily.
-In fact, in one study by Washington State University, female rats were given 30 percent less THC than their male counterparts, yet they still developed a tolerance to the drug more quickly.
+In fact, in one study by Washington State University, female rats were given 30 percent less THC than their male counterparts yet still developed a tolerance more quickly.

 Benefits of Marijuana for Women